 “I resist being pigeonholed as just a job-training program,” said Jodi Rosenbaum, founder and CEO of More Than Words.
 “Because we are giving jobs and jobs matter and jobs are powerful and that is huge, but we are not just a job-training program.
 We often say we’re in the ‘mattering’ business, helping young people realize that they matter, helping them reclaim a sense of self.”

 Jordan struggled with substance abuse, but he quickly found that working at More Than Words motivated him to stay sober and out of trouble.
 He arrived at first for the money but found something peaceful in being surrounded by books.
-He has graduated from the program and continues to work there while he searches for a job.
+He has graduated from the program and continues to work there while he searches for his next job.

 “They’re giving me confidence to step up and be that leader I know I can be and just know the potential I do have,” he said.